tonethar/IGME-230-GDD-2017-Fall/README.md

 ## Other outcomes beyond CPF
 * Students will publish a web portfolio of their best GDD work to date
-* Create an interactive application that displays & filters data retrieved from a server
+* Create an interactive web application that displays & filters data retrieved from a server
 * Students will be able to create simple web games using both DOM technologies and a rendering engine (Pixi.js)

 ## Topics